duanev/pgdb/README.md

 See READMEs in the example directories for quick starts.

+PGDB provides source level debugging for NASM built ROMS and kernels.
+Some support is also available for the GCC tool chain.

 usage: python pgdb.py [-remote tcp::1234] [-nasmlst <file1>] [-objdump <file2>] ...

            h - toggles visibility of context sensitive help